CQCL/tierkreis/docs/source/worker/aer_worker.md

 ## Prepackaged graphs

-The Tierkreis Python package provides a few of prepackaged graphs to make it easier to compile and run circuits with Aer.
+The Tierkreis Python package provides a few prepackaged graphs to make it easier to compile and run circuits with Aer.

 `tierkreis.graphs.simulate.compile_simulate.compile_simulate` is intended for the common use case of compiling a list of circuits in parallel and then running them in parallel.
 It can be included within a custom graph using `GraphBuilder.eval` or run as a standalone graph.